kinematic7/StockTrackerApp/ReadMe.txt

 -----------------------------------
-Copy the docker file into parent folder, same as sln file from proj file Then run -> docker build -t stocktrackerapp . docker run -d -p 8080:80 --name stocktracker stocktrackerapp
+Copy the docker file into parent folder, same as sln file from proj file Then run -> docker build -t stocktrackerapp .  (you can do something like stocktrackerapp:latest to give it a tag) docker run -d -p 8080:80 --name stocktracker stocktrackerapp
 ------------------------------------------------------------------------------------------------------------------------